-"Through photography, writing, and guiding, I want to show people Korean Mountain Culture, by walking mountains that connect them with Shamanism, Buddhism, Taoism, Confucianism, Folkism, nature, and people, I hope they get to feel the real pace of life as it was when men only walked."
+"Through photography, writing, and guiding, I want to show people Korean Mountain Culture, by walking mountains that connect them with Shamanism, Buddhism, Taoism, Confucianism, Folkism, nature, and people.
+I hope they get to feel the real pace of life as it was when mankind only walked".

 The history of trail usage in Korea